Top tips for a healthy and happy pet this summer

 While we might get excited about the hot weather in summer, it is important to remember that the change in weather at this time of year can sometimes be tough for our pets.

-Extra considerations need to be made when we travel, during walks, in the house or garden and even when considering preventative treatment that they may need.
+Extra considerations need to be made when we travel, during walks, in the house or garden and even when considering preventative treatment they may need.
 To help this summer we have created a healthy summer guide.
-Scroll down to find out our top tips from our resident vet Gemma!

 Keep them well-hydrated

 It is essential that our pets have free access to plenty of water at all times, but this becomes even more important when it is hot.
-Dogs can lose large amounts of water by panting, and will need to replenish this by drinking.
-Drinking cold water can also help to keep both dogs and cats cool in hot weather.
+Dogs can lose large amounts of water by panting and will need to replenish this by drinking.
+Drinking cold water can also help keep dogs and cats cool in hot weather.

 • Place water bowls in several places around your home and garden